 Why is it done?

-Steel manufacturers are required to test the products they sell to ensure that the specifiction cited is met.
-Significant liabilities can result from providing noncompliant product.
-Tensile testing to failure is the most common method employed.
-These often include the use of extensometers for the measurement of Yield.
+Fastener manufacturers are required to test the products they sell to ensure that the specification cited is met.
+Significant liabilities can result from providing non-compliant product.
+Proof testing and tensile testing to failure

 Why is it important?

 The strength of bolted joints is a fundamental requirement in the design and construction of buildings, bridges, pipe lines, and chemical and petroleum processing plants.
 The failure of a single fastener may result in release of toxic or flammable fluids or gases into the atmosphere or potable water systems, possibly resulting in a fire or explosion.
 Structural failures can result in sagging or even collapse of bridges and buildings.